Indiana Layoffs — January 2023

 | Children’s Factory | Angola | 26 |

-The largest notice was filed by Railcrew Xpress at its Lafayette facility, reporting 70 affected workers.
+The most significant filing came from Railcrew Xpress at its Lafayette facility, reporting 70 affected workers.
 Gannett Publishing Services followed with 56 workers.

 Trend & Outlook